atabeyunlu/atabeyunlu/README.md

 <h1 align="center">Hi 👋, I'm Atabey</h1>

-I'm a Machine Learning practioner with expertise in AI-driven solutions for biotechnology and drug discovery.
+I'm a Machine Learning researcher at BioDataLab with expertise in AI-driven solutions for biotechnology and drug discovery.
 I have Msc in Bioinformatics, combined with hands-on experience in developing generative models and utilizing natural language processing architectures for drug discovery and molecular property prediction.
 Currently, I am working on optimizing large generative models for molecule and protein desing.

 ## You cand find me at: